 The Unpaid invoices option produces a classical supplier statement based on purchase invoices you have not yet completely paid.
-The default
+When selected, it brings up a list of all suppliers with unpaid invoices as of the date last set.
+To change the date or select a theme, click Set Date:

-Click Next to see a list of suppliers you owe money.
-The list shows numbers of unpaid invoices and Accounts payable balances:
+The resulting list shows numbers of unpaid invoices and Accounts payable balances:

-Click View to see a specific supplier’s statement, which can be printed or emailed:
+Click View to see a supplier’s statement, which can be printed or emailed:

-The Transactions option brings the opportunity to specify both
+The Transactions option provides the opportunity to specify both

-This format lists transactions as debits and credits from the supplier’s perspective.
-Thus, suppliers’ invoices (corresponding to expenses) are shown as credits and payments as debits, opposite their categorization in your own accounts.
-Running balances are also shown.
+This format lists transactions as debits or credits according to their impact on the balance of your Accounts payable, not the balance of your bank or cash account.
+Thus, suppliers’ invoices (corresponding to expenses) are shown as credits and payments as debits.

 Supplier statements do not include any purchases made as cash transactions (without purchase invoices), because these are not processed through the Accounts payable account and therefore do not involve the supplier’s subsidiary ledger.